PSY - School Psychology Program - Educational Specialist

 Principles and procedures for the psychological measurement of human differences.
 This course examines the development, quantitative interpretation, uses, distinctive and desired characteristics of tests of intelligence, aptitudes, achievement, occupational interests and personality.
 Prerequisite: PSY 100; PSY 321 or PSY 331.
 Offered Fall, Spring.

 Educational Psychology: Human Development

 This course explores human development with an emphasis on issues that are relevant to establishing effective conditions for successful learning in school contexts.
 Major topics include developmental theories and issues, and cognitive, language and social-emotional development.
 In addition, individual differences, multiple influences on developmental processes, multicultural and gender issues and the role of early experiences are examined.
 Repeatable for credit - maximum three.
 Prerequisite: admission to a program leading to certification in a school related profession, and an undergraduate course in developmental psychology (e.g., lifespan, child or adolescent).
 Offered Fall.

 Psychological aspects of behavioral disorders in children.
 Includes the study of etiology, symptoms and treatment of behavior disorders in children.
 Consent of instructor.
 Offered Summer.

 Research & Program Evaluation in Schools

 This course is designed to increase competencies in understanding and applying educational research and provide skills to successfully participate in school wide evaluation and improvement efforts.
-Prerequisite: MTH 145 or equivalent.
+Prerequisite: STAT 145 or equivalent.
 Offered Summer.